silvenon/css-customs/readme.md

 ### With CSS Modules

-When using [CSS Modules][css-modules], CSS globals will be exported along with class names in the same object.
+When using [CSS Modules][css-modules], CSS customs will be exported along with class names in the same object.

 ```js
 // webpack.config.js